Asymptotics of Lower Dimensional Zero-Density Regions: Main Result for Compact Support

-This set of assumptions can be roughly categorized into three groups. \hyperlink{allAssumptions}{Assumptions A.1 and A.2} can be regarded as restrictions on the topological properties of the support of the density function and we will see later that both assumptions can be relaxed under suitable conditions. \hyperlink{allAssumptions}{Assumptions A.3 and A.4} describe the local behavior of $f$ in the vicinity of $S_{0}$.
+\hyperlink{allAssumptions}{Assumptions A.1 and A.2} can be regarded as restrictions on the topological properties of the support of the density function and we will see later that both assumptions can be relaxed under suitable conditions.